New York Dolls: Reunion, return to recording, second dissolution: 2004–2011

 Morrissey, having been a longtime fan of the band and head of their 1970s UK fan club, organized a reunion of the three surviving members of the band's classic line-up (Johansen, Sylvain and Kane) for the Meltdown Festival in London on June 16, 2004.
 The reunion led to a live LP and DVD on Morrissey's Attack label, as well as a documentary film, New York Doll, on the life of Arthur Kane.
 However, future plans for the Dolls were affected by Kane's sudden death from leukemia just weeks later on July 13, 2004.
 Yet the following month the band appeared at Little Steven's Underground Garage Festival on August 14 in New York City before returning to the UK to play several more festivals through the remainder of 2004.

+The band was also the subject of another 2005 documentary, All Dolled Up: A New York Dolls Story.

 In July 2005, the two surviving members announced a tour and a new album entitled One Day It Will Please Us to Remember Even This.
 Released on July 25, 2006, the album featured guitarist Steve Conte, bassist Sami Yaffa (ex-Hanoi Rocks), drummer Brian Delaney and keyboardist Brian Koonin, formerly a member of David Johansen and the Harry Smiths.
 On July 20, 2006, the New York Dolls appeared on Late Night with Conan O'Brien, followed by a live performance in Philadelphia at the WXPN All About The Music Festival, and on July 22, 2006, a taped appearance on The Henry Rollins Show.
 On August 18, 2006, the band performed in a free concert at New York's Seaport Music.